 “On November 14, 2019, Jeffrey Grant and Jacqueline Purcell-Polverari were kind enough to speak with 2 of my criminal justice classes at Albertus Magnus College.
 They spoke at length about their experiences with the criminal justice system, as well as outlining approaches they believe would make the system more effective.
 Their personal stories were well received by the students and they were open to any and all questions they may have had.
 It was truly a pleasure to work with Jeff and Jacqueline and I look forward to collaborating more in the future” – Dr. John Lawrie, Assistant Professor, Criminal Justice Program Director, Albertus Magnus College, New Haven, Connecticut

 To Schedule an Initial Appointment, Call or Video Chat:

-If you, a friend or a family member are suffering from a criminal justice issue or other traumatic/life-altering event, please contact us to schedule an initial call or appointment.
-The darkest days of a person’s life can be a time of renewal and hope.
+If you, a friend or a family member are suffering from a criminal justice issue, are otherwise economy exiled, or are experiencing another traumatic/life-altering event, please feel free to contact us to schedule an initial call or appointment – in person, phone call, or video chat via FaceTime, Zoom, Skype, etc. The darkest days of a person’s life can be a time of renewal and hope.

 Rev. Jeff Grant, J.D., M.Div., Co-Founder